bioforensics/yeat/README.md

 export SGE_CELL=default
 ```

-To run YEAT with SLURM, set up environment variables and append the associated grid flags to the YEAT command.
+To run YEAT with SLURM, set up environment variables and append grid flags to the YEAT command.
 (Note: This has only been tested with SLURM.)

 ```
 # Set environment variables